Buka Island: Moiety classes and clans

-There are four moiety classes in all Buka societies – Nakaripa, Naboen, Nakas and Natasi.
-Nakaripa and Naboen are represented by totemic emblems the fowl and the eagle, while Nakas is represented by a dog and there is no consensus as to the totem of Natasi, but kotoiana, a kind of sea hawk, is often suggested, along with pue, the froth of the sea break.
+In all Buka societies there are four moiety classes – Nakaripa, Naboen, Nakas and Natasi.
+Nakaripa and Naboen are represented by totemic emblems, the fowl and the eagle, while Nakas is represented by a dog and there is no consensus as to the totem of Natasi, but kotoiana, a kind of sea hawk, is often suggested, along with pue, the froth of the sea break.
 Nakaripa and Naboen are prestige classes and the overwhelming majority of the population will claim to belong to one or the other, even if they are genealogically members of the low prestige classes Nakas and Natasi.
 Traditionally, the latter carried out the prestige classes' dirty work; more recently these groups have become independent ('bruklus') and assert themselves as "clans in their own right".

 While Buka will call their moiety categories "clans" in Tok Pisin and English, this is not sociologically accurate and the word is actually used in two different senses, corresponding to what anthropologists would recognise as moieties and clans.
 (This is also a feature of the Halia language, the Halia term in question is pinaposa.)
 There are clans, which trace common descent and will occasionally act as corporate entities.
 These clans are land-holding groups, though often clans will be represented by sub-clans in different villages, or even in different linguistic areas.

 By contrast, the moiety classes encompass many different clans.
 Moiety classification is important in conflict resolution and in the organisation of authority.
 For a man to succeed his mother's brother as tsunono, the "opposite" moiety (always either Nakaripa or Naboen) will hatsunono (make tsunono).
 During reconciliation ceremonies, the "opposite" moiety will make speeches setting conditions on the reconciling parties and will preside over sacrifices.